krishaamer/green-filter-research/research/introduction.md

 -   My thesis is that a lot of people want to do good, shop eco-friendly, invest green, etc. But they don’t believe the solutions work.
 They don’t have trust.
 This is a user interface issue.
 How to build trust.

--   q: “it seems impossible to know which company is more sustainable than the other” we don’t really know what’s green?
+-   Q: “it seems impossible to know which company is more sustainable than the other” we don’t really know what’s green?

 -   in their sustainability report every company looks perfect